Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 Omachi Onsenkyo area at the foot of the Northern Alps

-The quiet Omachi Onsenkyo area, surrounded by white birch and beech forests, is located at the foot of the Northern Alps.
-This hot spring village is ideal as a sightseeing base for the Tateyama Kurobe Alpine Route in the summer and the Hakuba area, which is home to many ski resorts in the winter.
-The hot spring village is dotted with day-trip bathing facilities and several hotels and inns.
+The quiet Omachi Onsen area, surrounded by birch and beech forests, is located at the foot of the Northern Alps.
+In summer, it is the perfect base for sightseeing in the Tateyama Kurobe Alpine Route, and in winter, it is the perfect base for sightseeing in the Hakuba area, which is crowded with many ski resorts.
+There are day-trip bathing facilities and several hotels and inns scattered throughout the onsen area.

-Express buses from the Tokyo area also stop here, so it is recommended for those who want to enjoy the hot springs of Nagano Prefecture by using the express bus.
+Expressway buses from Tokyo also stop here, so it's recommended for those who want to use an express bus to enjoy the hot springs of Nagano Prefecture.

-[Omachi Onsen] Steam house Yakushi no Yu (day trip hot spring facility)
+[Omachi Onsen] Yukemuri Yashiki Yakushi no Yu (day-trip hot spring facility)

-``Yukemuriyashiki Yakushi no Yu'' is the only day-trip hot spring facility in Omachi Onsenkyo.
-It is used by many locals as well as tourists after enjoying sightseeing and snow activities.
-The facility is fully equipped with 18 baths, a 90 tatami Japanese-style room, and a lounge, allowing many people to enjoy the hot springs at once.
+"Yukemuri Yashiki Yakushi no Yu" is the only day-trip hot spring facility in Omachi Onsenkyo.
+It is used by many locals as well as tourists who come after enjoying sightseeing or snow activities.
+The facility boasts 18 baths, a 90-tatami Japanese-style hall, and a lounge, allowing many people to enjoy the hot springs at the same time.

 Phone number: 0261-23-2834